Flotomate/product_docs/source/asset-management/manage-software-license.rst

 .. note:: Here a machine is referred to either a Workstation, Laptop or Server Asset.

 Allocation gives a machine/user, in the CMDB/product, the right to install a Licensed Software.
-It lets {Product} keep a count of all valid installations of a Licensed Software.
+It lets Flotomate keep a count of all valid installations of a Licensed Software.
 The count is vital for activating compliance specific notifications relating to over and under usage of a Licensed Software.